Camp Roar

 Parent to do LIST

-• Campers need to arrive at the EFRC at 9:45 am.
+Campers need to arrive at the EFRC at 9:45 am.
 Bring your child to the building in the EFRC parking lot.
 The entrance to the parking is just down the road from the EFRC main entrance.
 Parents are welcome to remain with their child until 10:00 am to meet the instructor and ask any questions they might have.
-At 10:00 am, campers will be taken to the main tour area for a tour of the cats.
-Parents are invited to join their campers for the tour.
-Camp registration covers the campers tour, but parents will need to pay separately.
-After the tour, parents will need to depart.
+After the drop off, parents will need to depart.
 Terre Haute, Brazil, and Bloomington are within driving distance of the center and offer a variety of restaurants and activities for parents.

 Keep reading for Camp Roar Rules, Regulations, and Registration